65487123/zprpc/README-EN.md

     or Server.startRpcServer(port);
     or Server.startRpcServer();
     No ip is written, the default is the local ip.Neither ip nor port is written, the default is the local ip plus random available port

+    In general, the classes or configuration files written by yourself are under the classpath, and the service can be published normally through the above startup           method.But if the class or configuration file in your own project needs a special class loader to load (customized class loader, for example, the project is based on     the OSGI framework, load different bundles A different class loader is required), you need to add a class loader parameter to the startup service method:
+     Server.startRpcServer(ip,port,classLoader); or Server.startRpcServer(port,classLoader); or Server.startRpcServer(classLoader);

     After the service provider is started, it scans the services modified by the @Service annotation, saves them locally (all singletons) after initialization, and publishes the services to nacos.